 Which airlines fly to Albania from the USA?

 Ten major carriers connect US cities to Tirana through their European hubs.
-The Star Alliance options dominate from the East Coast, while Turkish Airlines has the broadest US footprint of any carrier serving Albania.
+Star Alliance options dominate from the East Coast, while Turkish Airlines has the broadest US footprint of any airline serving Albania — nine US gateways feeding its Istanbul hub.

 • Turkish Airlines — via Istanbul (IST).
-Flies from JFK, ORD, MIA, ATL, LAX, SFO, IAD, DFW, BOS
+From JFK, ORD, MIA, ATL, LAX, SFO, IAD, DFW, BOS

 • Austrian Airlines — via Vienna (VIE).
 From JFK, EWR, IAD, ORD